FGVel0ciTy/path-traverse-visual/README.md

 Moving start - Ctrl+Left Mouse Click

-Moving goal - Ctrl+Left Mouse Click
+Moving goal - Alt+Left Mouse Click

 Changing Algorithms - Right/Left arrow Keys for different search algorithms.
 Up/Down arrow keys for different maze algorithms (You can look at the window name to see what algorithms you are using.)